alexandersandberg/alexandersandberg.com/content/posts/wealth-and-money.md

 > The more you desperately want to be rich, the more poor and unworthy you feel—regardless of how much money you actually make.

-You won’t get rich renting out your time. you must own equity in a business to gain financial freedom.
+You won’t get rich renting out your time.
+You must own equity in a business to gain financial freedom.

 Wealth is having assets that earn while you sleep.